Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 I've avoided any permanent enclosure because this project has demanded on the fly adjustments and repairs.

-Posted Wednesday afternoon, July 21st, 2010 Tags: deer deterrent
+Posted Wednesday evening, July 21st, 2010 Tags: deer deterrent

 field of marigolds as deer deterrent